martinbudden/MaybeCube/MC300/readme.md

 ![Y_Carriage_Right_assembly](assemblies/Y_Carriage_Right_assembly_tn.png)

+1. Insert the threaded inserts into the **Y_Carriage_Right** as shown.
+2. Drive a long M3 bolt through the Y carriage from the insert side to self tap the part of the hole after the insert.
+Once this hole is tapped, remove the bolt.
-1. Bolt the **Y_Carriage_Brace_Right* and the pulleys to the **Y_Carriage_Right** as shown.
+3. Bolt the **Y_Carriage_Brace_Right* and the pulleys to the **Y_Carriage_Right** as shown.
 Note the position of the washers.
-2. Tighten the bolts until the pulleys no longer turn freely and then loosen by about 1/4 turn so the pulleys can again turn.
+4. Tighten the bolts until the pulleys no longer turn freely and then loosen by about 1/4 turn so the pulleys can again turn.

 ![Y_Carriage_Right_assembled](assemblies/Y_Carriage_Right_assembled_tn.png)